-I find supervision such a rewarding time of growth and encouragement, even in the places where I have messed up (we all have) my growth and learning is generally greater in the messes than in the joys.
+I find supervision such a rewarding time of growth and encouragement; even in the places where I have messed up (we all have), my growth and learning are generally greater in the messes than in the joys.

 Effective counselling supervision sessions are essential for both new and experienced counsellors to grow, learn, and ensure they remain effective in their practice.
 Supervisors play a critical role in guiding and mentoring counsellors, enabling them to develop professionally and personally.